Welcome!

 Fairchild's, 1927:

-"The Huile de Chaldee launched this season by Patou follows the vogue for a healthy tan, aiding the sun to give a pleasant bronze tint without the burning and peeling which is uncomfortable as well as unsightly."
+"The Huile de Chaldée launched this season by Patou follows the vogue for a healthy tan, aiding the sun to give a pleasant bronze tint without the burning and peeling which is uncomfortable as well as unsightly."

 Original Fragrance Composition:

-Patou's Huile de Chaldee sun oil had become so popular, many customers were buying it purely for its smell, therefore, Chaldee the perfume (a dry musk) was produced to fulfill this need.
+Patou's Huile de Chaldée sun oil had become so popular, many customers were buying it purely for its smell, therefore, Chaldée the perfume (a dry musk) was produced to fulfill this need.
 A sensuous blend of orange blossom, hyacinth, jasmine, daffodil, vanilla, narcissus, opoponax, amber, spices, and lily of the valley.

-• Middle notes: orange blossom, jasmine, narcissus
+• Middle notes: Tunisian orange blossom, Grasse jasmine, French narcissus

 Scent Profile: